b1tranger/PrintableHTML/README.md

-# Visual
+# Explanation
-Using the Extension in some pages like this one with side columns ( unneeded parts for reading ) will wither break the PDF or not load at all.
+Using the Extension in some pages like this one with side columns ( unneeded parts for reading ) will either break the PDF or not load at all.

 Example page: